Oxiang/50.039-Deep-Learning/README.md

 ## 4.4 Other potential pre-processing operations

-Form the plot below, which is based on the Training set for normal images as reference, it is evident that there are several differences in the photo dimensions and photo environment.
+From the plot below, which is based on the Training set for normal images as reference, it is evident that there are several differences in the photo dimensions and photo environment.

 ![](assets/data_analysis/04_pre_process.png)